 More than 1 million dropped from Medicaid as states start post-pandemic purge of rolls

-(AP) - More than 1 million people have been dropped from Medicaid in the past couple months as some states moved swiftly to halt health care coverage following the end of the coronavirus pandemic.
+WASHINGTON D.C.
+(AP) - More than 1 million people have been dropped from Medicaid in the past couple of months as some states moved swiftly to halt healthcare coverage following the end of the coronavirus pandemic.

 Most got dropped for not filling out paperwork.

-Though the eligibility review is required by the federal government, President’s Joe Biden’s administration isn’t too pleased at how efficiently some other states are accomplishing the task.
+Though the eligibility review is required by the federal government, President Joe Biden’s administration isn’t too pleased with how efficiently some other states are accomplishing the task.

 Already, about 1.5 million people have been removed from Medicaid in more than two dozen states that started the process in April or May, according to publicly available reports and data obtained by The Associated Press.